 Possible to have more control over the loads you accept

 Becoming an owner operator is not all glory.
-There are things that you should consider before becoming an owner operator.
-It takes a higher level of responsibility, attention to detail, and good business aptitude.
+There are things that you should consider before becoming an independent contractor.
+It takes a higher level of responsibility, attention to detail and good business aptitude.

 Many owners operators that fail, do so either because they are leased on to or do business with poor quality companies, lack vision, or don't see their operation as a legitimate business.
 Trucking as an Owner Operator is a real business.

 Also, being an owner operator doesn't mean all of a sudden it's your world, you call all the shots and no one else matters.
 You still need to have a positive attitude and realize that everyone is part of a team to get the job done if you want to make money.

 If customers can't get their freight on time and experience good services, they will choose another carrier.
 Some owner operators contribute to the carriers poor reputation then complain about low freight pay and slow freight.
 Think it.